 The 31 Club (31 Johnson Park) is a gorgeously renovated former supper club.
 It boasts a large bar, a lovely dining room and a nicely outfitted second floor.
 And, burning brightly in a smaller dining room to the right of the entryway is a fireplace.
 If you make a reservation, request seating there.
 Or if you just happen by, you might get lucky and be able to enjoy a meal, a snack and/or a sip as you get toasty.

-Tipico Coffee (128 Fargo Ave) on Buffalo’s quickly morphing west side, touts its “coffee-focused” menu and seasonal food options.
+Khari’s Cafe (128 Fargo Ave) on Buffalo’s quickly morphing west side, touts its “coffee-focused” menu and fresh food options.
 Its “corner store” location has modern, minimal décor.
 The space, designed by Buffalo firm Davidson Rafailidis, is warmed by a tall Kachelofen (literal translation: “glazed tile oven”) – a masonry stove – that provides radiant heat through its tiled surfaces, including the adjacent seating area.

 The large tasting room at the Hamburg Brewing Company (6553 Boston State Rd, Hamburg) with its combo lodge- and sports-themed décor entices guests.
 It’s a casual atmosphere in which to enjoy the eponymous brews.
 Everything centers around a huge wood-burning fireplace (signage asks guests to “not tend the fire”).
 You can sit upon cushions hearthside, or gather with your party at nearby wooden table.
 Seating is first come first served.